 It was something she would never understand about humans.

-But there was plenty she wouldn’t understand.
+But there was plenty she didn’t understand.
 Like makeup, plastic surgery, basically all cosmetic fakeness.
 Why did humans have such obsessions with changing themselves?

 Their kind didn’t engage in any of that.
 They valued nature.

 Not that they didn’t wear clothes.
 When in skin form, they were obviously just as vulnerable to the elements as humans.
 But they stuck to more natural fabrics.
 They were sensitive to chemicals.

 Egnel ignored the comment and kept walking beside her.